AlbertUlysses/mapylary/README.md

-# mapylary
+## Mapillary Wrapper

-An API wrapper for Mapilary
+This is a wrapper for the Mapillary API.